Jneiro Jarel

-Omar Jarel Gilyard, known by his stage name Jneiro Jarel, is an American recording artist, music producer, composer and DJ.
-Recognized for his versatile, abstract, and often experimental style, he is also known for his beat-making alias Dr. Who Dat? and his groups Willie Isz, JJ Doom and Shape of Broad Minds.
-He has collaborated with artists such as Damon Albarn, Count Bass D, Massive Attack, TV on the Radio and Kimbra among others.
+Omar Jarel Gilyard, known by his stage name Jneiro Jarel, is an American recording artist, music producer, composer, and DJ.
+Recognized for his versatile, abstract, and often experimental style, he is also known for his beat-making alias Dr. Who Dat? and his groups Willie Isz, JJ Doom, and Shape of Broad Minds.
+He has collaborated with artists such as Damon Albarn, Count Bass D, Massive Attack, TV on the Radio, and Kimbra.

 History

 Jarel was born in Brooklyn.
 He spent several years of his life living in Maryland, Arizona, Atlanta and Houston, before eventually moving back to New York City.
 It was in New York that he started his own label, Orienj Recordings (now Label Who?), and released his first EP as a solo artist.

 In 2003 he signed to indie record label Kindred Spirits, and was the sole representative from New York to participate in and perform at Red Bull Music Academy in Cape Town, South Africa.

 In 2004 Jneiro moved to Philadelphia and, through his success in the indie music scene, was able to work with some of the city's most influential artists King Britt and Rich Medina.

 He signed a multi-album record deal with Lex Records in 2006.